It’s something that keeps good leaders up at night:

 Takeaway #11 – Leadership must walk the walkLeadership must walk the walk Click To Tweet

 Perks are certainly a factor in retention, but sometimes unspoken cultural norms or unwritten rules prevent employees from taking advantage of them, and therefore undermine their effectiveness as a retention strategy.

 As Freitas told, the Awesome Office Show, the key is to get buy-in from management.
-Simply put, employee perks won’t get used unless upper management make a conspicuous effort to participate in them.
+Simply put, employee perks won’t get used unless upper management makes a conspicuous effort to participate in them.

 Case in point – Clif CEO Kevin Cleary’s office is right next to the gym.
 Not to prevent employees from spending work time at the gym, mind you.
 To make sure they are.